The Making of Addiction: The "use and abuse" of opium in nineteenth-century Britain (Ashgate, 2007)

 Winner of the Longman/History Today Book of the Year Award 2010

-Today the menopause is wrapped around with treacherous clichés and anachronisms and is regularly used as a lazy insult by the unimaginative and unthinking.
-It is an age under siege, and to understand why this is it must be seen in historical context.
-Very powerful medico-cultural trends have dictated women's experience of menopause and they, in turn, have surrendered to, resisted, been complicit in or influenced these trends.
+Today the menopause is wrapped around with treacherous, anachronistic clichés.
+It is regularly used as a lazy insult by the unimaginative and unthinking, especially by those entertaining misogynistic notions that reduce women to their reproductive function.
+Menopause has become an age under siege and to understand why this is, we must put it in historical context.
+Powerful medico-cultural trends have dictated women's experience of menopause and they, in turn, have surrendered to, resisted, been complicit in or influenced these trends.

-If menopause is an oestrogen failure then there is an argument for calling childhood a size failure, and if women over fifty are referred to as post-menopausal then why don't we call small girls pre-menarchical?
+If menopause is an oestrogen failure then there is an argument for calling childhood a size failure.
+If women over fifty are called post-menopausal, why aren't little girls referred to as pre-menarchical?
 It may seem right that menopause, being of the body, comes within the realm of medical interest but it is a natural phenomenon, not the disease it came to be described as.
 In itself, menopause doesn't deviate from health, so palliative treatments and management, which have a long history, are one thing, whilst interventionist, artificial attempts to circumvent, waylay, or postpone menopause are another.

 We must challenge prejudices instead of continuing a two hundred and fifty-year-old and, at the very least, vain, attempt to pin down menopause as a disease and the concomitant, spurious idea of a ‘cure‘.
 The narrative of attitudes and therapies over time is interdependent, sometimes enlightening, sometimes illusory, often dangerous … and, of course, profitable.